 Flooring is evaluated during the make ready process prior to resident move in.
 Flooring showing significant evidence of damage, wear, and permanent stains will be replaced.
-Flooring with minimal wear or other imperfections, but are in otherwise serviceable condition, will be cleaned.
-In either case, it is expected that the flooring will not require cleaning or replacement prior to the termination of the lease.
+Flooring that are soiled with minimal wear or other imperfections, but are in otherwise serviceable condition, will be cleaned.
+It is expected that the carpet will not require cleaning or replacement for at least 18 months from commencement of resident occupancy.
+By acceptance of the apartment at resident move-in, residents are accepting the carpet condition as suitable for a period of at least 18 months.

-Residents should properly care for the flooring in their residence by doing the following.
+Residents should properly care for the carpet in their residence by doing the following.